RebelToolbox/RebelDocumentation/tutorials/animation/introduction.rst

    Keyframe editor editing a key

 Additionally, you can also edit the easing value for this keyframe by clicking and dragging the easing setting.
-This tells Godot, how to change the property values when it reaches this keyframe.
+This tells Rebel Engine, how to change the property values when it reaches this keyframe.

 You usually tweak your animations this way, when the movement doesn't